How to crash your iflows and watch them failover beautifully

 Part 2: Second round of crashing iFlows in CPI and failing over with Azure – even simpler (DR for CPI with Azure Traffic Manager)

 Part 3: Black Friday will take your CPI instance offline unless… (HA for CPI)

 Are you happy with redundant deployments in availability zones in a single cloud region?
+Are your iFlows down regularly due to CPI maintenance windows?
 Or are you striving for cross-region failovers?
 SAP deploys their CloudFoundry services for its multi-cloud environment (Azure, AWS, GCP and Alibaba) zone-redundantly.
 You can find the reference here.

 There is nothing wrong with that.
 The approach is simple and cost efficient.
 But from resilient cloud architecture perspective it is often recommend to go one step further.

 The scope of my post will be SCP Cloud Platform Integration but the approach is not limited to that.